Kaltura

-Kaltura, Inc. is a New York-based software company founded in 2006.
-It operates in several major markets: webinars and virtual events, enterprise video content management and online video platform (OVP), educational technology (virtual classroom), and Cloud TV software, and offers products such as video portal, LMS and CMS extension, virtual event and webinar platform, and TV streaming app.
+Kaltura, Inc. is a software company legally headquartered in New York, with its primary research and development, operational hub, and engineering core located in Ramat Gan, Israel.
+It was founded in 2006.
+It operates in several major markets: webinars and virtual events, enterprise video content management and online video platform (OVP), educational technology (virtual classroom), and Cloud TV software; and offers products such as a video portal, an LMS and CMS (course management system) extension, a virtual event and webinar platform, and a TV streaming app.

 History

-Kaltura was founded in the fall of 2006 and was launched at the TechCrunch40 industry event in San Francisco on September 18, 2007.
+Kaltura was founded in Israel in the fall of 2006 and was launched at the TechCrunch40 industry event in San Francisco on September 18, 2007.
 At that time, the company had 20 employees, and had received $2.1 million in funding from business angels and Californian VC fund Avalon Ventures.

 In 2007, Kaltura began a partnership with the New York Public Library, whose team was headed by Joshua Greenberg, to enhance online rich media in the library's digital collection.

 In January 2008, the Wikimedia Foundation and Kaltura announced that they had begun a collaboration aimed at bringing rich-media to Wikipedia and other wiki websites.
 The technology behind this project is a form of video-wiki software (of open source purport) that was integrated into the MediaWiki platform as an extension, allowing users to add collaborative video players that enable all users to add and edit images, sounds, diagrams, animations and movies in the same manner as they do today with text.

 Kaltura was a sponsor of the Wikimania 2008 event, where it announced that it is sponsoring Michael Dale, a video developer, to support the further development of a 100% open source video editing solution integrated into MediaWiki.
 Kaltura is also a founder of the Open Video Alliance, a group of organizations, academics, artists and entrepreneurs, geared towards promoting open standards for video on the web.

 Apart from serving educational institutes like Harvard, Yale, NYU, and others, Kaltura also helps media companies and telcos like Vodafone, Watch Brasil, and Bouygues Telecom, as well as enterprises like Oracle, SAP, Intel, Bank of America, and AT&T.